Secure a generator while camping

 Many breeds of dogs make excellent choices as guards.

-Secure your generator while camping
+secure your generator while camping

 Whether camping in a trailer, tent or RV, a generator can bring you many of the comforts of home.